-As of March 2019, non-performing assets, defined as 61 or more days past due, a Chapter 7 bankruptcy account, or a Chapter 13 bankruptcy that has not been confirmed by the courts, for which the accrual of interest income is suspended.
-Upon confirmation of a bankruptcy chapter 13 (BK13), the account is charged-off.
-Upon notification of a bankruptcy chapter 7, an account is monitored for collection.
-In the event the debtors' balance is reduced by the bankruptcy court, the Company will record a loss equal to the amount of principal balance reduction.
-The remaining balance will be reduced as payments are received.
-In the event an account is dismissed from bankruptcy, the Company will decide, based on several factors, to begin repossession proceedings or to allow the customer to begin making regularly scheduled payments (see Note 3).
+The Company defines a non-performing asset as one that is 61 or more days past due, a Chapter 7 bankruptcy account, or a Chapter 13 bankruptcy account that has not been confirmed by the courts, for which the accrual of interest income is suspended.
+Upon confirmation of a Chapter 13 bankruptcy trustee's plan (BK13), the account is immediately charged-off.
+Upon notification of a Chapter 7 bankruptcy, an account is monitored for collectability.
+In the event the debtors' balance is reduced by the bankruptcy court, the Company records a loss equal to the amount of principal balance reduction.
+The remaining balance is reduced as payments are received.
+In the event an account is dismissed from bankruptcy, the Company will decide whether to begin repossession proceedings or to allow the customer to make regularly scheduled payments. (see Note 3).

 A dealer discount represents the difference between the finance receivable of a Contract, and the amount of money the Company actually pays for the Contract.
 The discount negotiated by the Company is a function of the lender, the wholesale value of the vehicle, and competition in any given market.
 In making decisions regarding the purchase of a particular Contract, the Company considers the following factors related to the borrower: place and length of residence; current and prior job status; history in making installment payments for automobiles; current income; and credit history.
 In addition, the Company examines its prior experience with Contracts purchased from the dealer from which the Company is purchasing the Contract, and the value of the automobile in relation to the purchase price and the term of the Contract.
 The dealer discount is amortized as an adjustment to yield using the interest method over the life of the loan.
-The average dealer discount, as a percent of the amount financed, associated with new volume for the fiscal years ended March 31, 2020 and 2019, were 7.9% and 8.2%, respectively.
+The average dealer discount, as a percent of the amount financed, associated with new volume for the fiscal years ended March 31, 2021 and 2020, were 7.5% and 7.9%, respectively.